Prague Attractions

 It is a great location for dates, family, and business lunches.

-They offer a lunch menu from Monday till Friday.
+They offer a lunch menu every day except Saturday and Sunday.

 You can choose between the Lunch menu, food, and drinks.